Membership Diversity Survey

 As a scientific society whose aim is to promote physics and bring physicists together, the IOP needs to ensure that it is representative of the whole population of physicists.

 As a scientific society whose aim is to promote physics and bring physicists together, the IOP wants to ensure that it is representative of the whole population of physicists.
-From a diversity and inclusion perspective, this means that the Institute should aim to be fully inclusive and to act, and to be seen to act, as a place where all members or potential members can participate fully in its activities.
+From a diversity and inclusion perspective, this means that the Institute aims to be fully inclusive and to act, and to be seen to act to ensure where all members or potential members can participate fully in its activities.

-- Almost half (46%) of survey respondents were under 30.
+- 44.2% of survey respondents were under 30.
 The age profiles were similar to the IOP’s UK membership profile as a whole

-- Almost 54% of respondents reported that they had ‘no religion or belief or were atheist and 28.5% were Christian
+- Just over 60% of respondents reported that they had no religion or belief or were atheist and 28.5% were Christian